zk794/pixel-playground/README.md

 ## easy to start!

-All you need to do to get started is to clone or fork this repository
+All you need to do to get started is:

 1. Clone (or fork then clone) this repository.
 2. Create your script in the my-scripts folder